Guide to Work, Study, Travel and Living Abroad

 Article and photos by Stephane Alexandre

 I stepped on the plane to Atlanta, exhausted, sleepy, and angry.
-I could not believe that my flight had been delayed for five hours.
-Nonetheless, I was determined to make it to Santiago, Chile for the beginning of the semester.
-After all, it took a colossal amount of courage to study abroad my senior year.
-Having lived in Haiti for the first ten years of my life, I knew that the greatest culture shock was moving from Mirebalais to Boston.
-Now, what lay in front of me was six months in a new country, speaking a new language, and living with a new family.
-As International Relations major, I was confident that the Tufts in Chile program would improve my Spanish-speaking skills and help me grow in a new environment.
-Soon, I was fitting my whole life in two suitcases and waving Adios to Tufts University and Hola to Pontificia Universidad Católica de Chile!
+I could not believe there was a delay in my flight for five hours.
+Nonetheless, I was determined to make it to Santiago, Chile, for the beginning of the semester.
+After all, managing to study abroad took a colossal amount of courage for my senior year.
+Having lived in Haiti for my first ten years, I knew that moving from Mirebalais to Boston was the greatest culture shock.
+What lay before me was six months in a new country, speaking a new language, and living with a new family.
+As an International Relations major, I was confident that the Tufts in Chile program would improve my Spanish-speaking skills and help me grow in a new environment.
+Soon, I was fitting my whole life in two suitcases and waving Adiós to Tufts University and Hola to Pontificia Universidad Católica de Chile!

-The cold crisp air slapped us awake as we exited the plane after the 18-hour journey.
+The cold, crisp air slapped us awake as we exited the plane after the 18-hour journey.
 Thankfully, our program director was eagerly waiting with a big smile on the other side of the door.
-The next three weeks consisted of a crash course in learning about the culture, history, politics, and economy of Chile.
-We listened to many lectures on voting rights, mining in Northern Chile, agriculture and labor unions, and the socioeconomic gap.
-The hardest part of the transition was over: visa applications, turbulent flights and layovers, saying goodbye to family and friends.
-The next logical step was simple: choosing the right classes.
+For the next three weeks, I took a crash course learning about Chile's culture, history, politics, and economy.
+We listened to lectures on voting rights, mining in Northern Chile, agriculture and labor unions, and the socioeconomic gap.
+The hardest part of the transition was over visa applications, turbulent flights, layovers, and saying goodbye to family and friends.
+The next logical step was simple: choosing the suitable classes.

 Tips for the Course Pre-Selection Period

 • Remember your training.
-You have registered for courses previously at your home school.
-All that you need to do now is adapt to the process in a slightly different system.
-Read the class descriptions and previous syllabi to decide upon which courses you are interested.
+You have previously registered for courses at your home school.
+All you need to do now is adapt to the process in a slightly different system.
+Read the class descriptions and previous syllabi to decide which courses interest you.
 Translate the syllabi and take notes on the courses you need to fulfill requirements.

 • Research.
 Research.
 Research.
-First, research the courses that you think will fulfill your requirements and compare objectives and course goals.
-It is essential to know how many courses you can add/drop in a semester and if there are different regulations for exchange/international students.
+First, research the courses that will fulfill your requirements and compare objectives and course goals.
+It is essential to know how many classes you can add/drop in a semester and if there are different regulations for exchange/international students.
 University websites worldwide are a great way to learn more about the physical campus and get a general feel for the student body and campus environment.
-Visiting the campus in country where you be studying before courses begin will ease some of the angst on the first day of courses.
+Visiting the campus in the country where you will be studying before courses begin will ease some of the angst on the first day of classes.

 • Communication.
-Email major advisor(s) in your home university to pre-select the courses that will fulfill your major/distribution requirements.
+Email your home university's principal advisor(s) to pre-select the courses that fulfill your major/distribution requirements.
 Keep the flow of communication constant, as you might need to send syllabi and course objectives documents for transfer credit purposes.

-When selecting your classes, it is imperative to be in constant communication with your advisor(s) back in the U.S. to select those that will fulfill requirements.
+When selecting your classes, you must constantly communicate with your advisor(s) back in the U.S. to choose those that will fulfill your requirements.
 There are typically two types of requirements: distribution and major requirements.
-For most, fulfillment of the requirements necessary to graduate on time is of paramount importance.
+For most, fulfilling the requirements necessary to graduate on time is paramount.

 • Which courses will best fulfill your requirements?